jingmchen/VisioPythonAutomate/README.md

-# VisioPython
+# VisioMassAnnotate
 Python application to batch process Visio files based on user defined rules.

 Created for a previous company.
 IP belongs to the company.
-Thus, no code or screenshots will be shown.
-Software name has been renamed
+Thus, no code or screenshots will be shown (due to IP laws).
+Software name has been renamed (due to IP laws)

 # Problem Statement
 I discovered that the team was doing annotation on Visio files manually for hundreds of Visio files.
 There was no software or automation tool to speed up manual annotation efforts

+I quickly developed a Python script which eventually scaled to a full application.

+Idea: Me, Programming (Backend and Frontend): Me, Bugtesting: Me

 # What was created
 A Python application (exe) with Python313.dll bundled within so that users do not need to install Python to use it.